Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 Come a little closer - I just don't want you to get the suture.
 It does have a lot of spread.

-It does, yeah.
-It usually does with the suture.
+It does, yeah, it usually does get the suture.

 So the LigaSure does get quite hot, so you have to be careful about what's around you.
 So right now we worry about the vaginal sidewall.
 As we get higher up, you have to always make sure that the bowel or the omentum is not near this device because it can cause thermal injury.